ItsbaileyX3525/universal-frame-works/README.md

 Quick run down of the features that are on this site or are going to be on this site.

+### GO

+This web service is brought to you by the awesome programming language known as GOLANG!

+Using goland and gonic (gin) I have created this lovely website so you can rate everything frame related!

 ### Comments

 Feel free to go to a category on this webpage and discuss your feelings towards certain frame-related items and let others know your true feelings towards it.